Harris draws on her past as US faces reckoning on police | WTOP

 Today, Harris backs more across-the-board reforms.
 She and Biden propose using federal dollars to force departments to review their training policies on de-escalation, and they want more federal investigations of police departments with histories of misconduct.
 In the Senate, she’s the co-sponsor of legislation aimed at banning the use of chokeholds and creating a registry of police officer misconduct, among other reforms.

-In the month since she joined the ticket, the national tension over policing has climbed amid the high-profile police shooting of Jacob Blake and the death of Daniel Prude, who lost consciousness as officers put a bag over his head and died a week later.
+In the month since she joined the ticket, the national tension over policing has climbed after the police shooting of Jacob Blake and the death of Daniel Prude, who lost consciousness as officers put a bag over his head and died a week later.
 Both men are Black.
-On Saturday night in Harris’ home state, two Los Angeles County Sheriff’s deputies were shot in an ambush as they sat in their car.
+On Saturday night in Harris’ home state, two Los Angeles County sheriff’s deputies were shot in an ambush as they sat in their car.
 Harris called it a “horrific attack.”

 That’s a message that could resonate with suburban women voters Trump is trying to win over with his warnings of crime.